ranokay/dotfiles/README.md

 - Set environment variables in `bash_env`, `zsh_env`, or `powershell_env`.

 After making changes to your dotfiles, you'll need to reload your shell to see the changes take effect.
 You can do this by typing `source ~/.bashrc`, `source ~/.zshrc`, or `. $PROFILE` depending on your shell.

+### Windows

+You can customize your dotfiles by editing the files in the ~/oxy-dotfiles directory.
+Here are some examples of what you can do:

+- Add new aliases to `powershell_aliases`.
+- Set environment variables in `powershell_env`.

+After making changes to your dotfiles, you'll need to reload your shell to see the changes take effect.
+You can do this by typing `. $PROFILE` depending on your shell.

+## Disclaimer

+Use these dotfiles at your own risk.
+I am not responsible for any damage they may cause to your system.